BitcoinDesign/Guide/guide/onboarding/automatic-cloud-backup.md

 {% include picture.html
      image = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-password.png"
    retina = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-password@2x.png"
+   class = "shadow"
-   alt-text = "Screen asking user to set a password to use for encryption" width = 250 height = 541
+   alt-text = "The user can set a password which will be used to encrypt their recovery phrase and act as a login" width = 250 height = 541
 %}